Formalizing nuance in classical music

 We can then use software to find a transformation that maps the score to the performance.
 This tranformation would typically have multiple levels.
 A first level would model large-scale fluctuations.
 The second level would take the residue from this, and fit it, possibly with different types of primitives.
 At some point the residue presumably would be noise-like, and its statistical properties could measured.
 Each level would consist of a set of primitives.
 The software would consider various families of primitives: in the case of continuous fluctuations this might include linear, polynomial, exponential, logarithmic, etc. The software would use data-fitting techniques to find an optimal basis set.
 It may turn out that the optimal set of primitives depends on

 There has been some research in this general area.
-I've looked at some, but haven't found anything usable. |
+I've looked at some, but haven't found anything useful.
+Some papers study the statistics of deviation from the score, but not the actual modeling of it. |